top of page

 Life hums beneath every stone, flutters between blossoms, and grazes gently across the land.

 This is not just a place of creatures, but of deep coexistence.
 The Jain sages who once made their home in these hills, as remembered by Pundit Chaturlal, moved through the world with reverence.
-They avoided even striking metal against stone — afraid of harming the smallest beings, the unseen lives underfoot.
+They avoided even striking metal against stone. careful not to harm the smallest beings, the unseen lives underfoot.
 In their silence was a kind of listening.

 That care is mirrored in the mountain’s biodiversity.